Zebradil/Gimme-iPhotos/README.md

 ### Docker

-The CLI is the same but requires mounting destination directory and config file (if needed).
+The CLI is the same but requires mounting the destination directory and config file (if needed).

 ```sh
 $ docker run --interactive --tty \